This morning the whole family slept in.

 Mr. Nielson shoveled (with the help of our wonderful neighbors), and I

 got everyone ready for bed.
-Most of the Little Nies were crying with
+Most of the Little Nies were crying at

 the thought of going back to school.
 I put on my brave face but was